Code-Institute-Submissions/EliteFitness/README.md

 * There is a small marketing style introduction giving some information about the gym.
 * The membership options are displayed in three cards that are responsive depending on the breakpoint.
 * Under the membership cards there is a call to action to contact the gym to find out more.
 The "Contact us" links to the "Contact page".
-* On desktop the "Cntact Us" changes colour on hover.
+* On desktop the "Contact Us" changes colour on hover.
 * There is an image gallery showing some images from inside the gym.
 The thumbnails can be clicked on which shows the fullsize image and the user can click the arrows to navigate to the next image.

 ### About: